-We encourage parents to come and have lunch with their child(ren) whenever possible.
 There are a couple of things to remember to make your visit more enjoyable:

-1. Please let your child's teacher know when you are coming to have lunch and if you are planning to eat a school lunch.
-This will help the cafeteria staff ensure they have prepared enough food.

-2. Parents will eat at a designated table with their child.
-Due to the increased amount of students this year, no other children will be allowed to eat with your child.
+- 1. Please let your child's teacher know when you are coming to have lunch and if you are planning to eat a school lunch.
+This will help the cafeteria staff ensure they have prepared enough food. - 2.
+Parents will eat at a designated table with their child.
+These tables are located on the stage portion of the cafeteria.
+Due to the increased number of students enrolled at Minter and student allergy concerns, no other children will be allowed to eat with your child (students may not invite friends to sit with them). - 3.
+Parents are asked to refrain from "dropping by" classrooms when they come to visit for lunch.
+A lunch visitor's pass does not allow for this and may cause a disruption to the classroom learning environment.